 Institutional Implications for UMB

-The U.S. Department of Justice’s Title II rule requires state and local government entities to ensure that their digital content is accessible under the Americans with Disabilities Act (ADA).
+The DOJ’s Title II rule requires state and local government entities to ensure that their digital content is accessible under ADA.
 For UMB, this means that public-facing websites, mobile applications, and other digital content used to deliver services, programs, or activities must meet established accessibility standards.
-The technical standard adopted by the DOJ is the Web Content Accessibility Guidelines (WCAG) Version 2.1, Level AA.
+The technical standard required under Title II is WCAG 2.1, Level AA.

-Digital accessibility is not a one-time effort or a single project.
-It is an ongoing institutional responsibility that requires sustained attention, shared accountability, and consistent practices across the university.
-While central teams provide guidance, tools, and coordination, accessibility is ultimately shaped by the day-to-day decisions made by faculty and staff who create, manage, and publish digital content.
+Digital accessibility is not a one-time effort, nor a single project.
+It is an ongoing institutional responsibility that requires sustained attention, shared accountability, and consistent practices across the University.
+While central teams provide guidance, tools, and coordination, accessibility ultimately is shaped by the day-to-day decisions made by faculty and staff who create, manage, and publish digital content.

-Whether you are creating documents, updating web pages, sending communications, managing events, or using digital tools to deliver services, your work plays a role in ensuring equitable access.
-The resources and guidance provided here are intended to support you in meeting these responsibilities and in advancing UMB’s commitment to inclusive, accessible digital experiences.
+Whether you are creating documents, updating webpages, sending communications, managing events, or using digital tools to deliver services, your work plays a role in ensuring equitable access.
+The resources and guidance provided here are intended to support you in meeting these responsibilities and advancing UMB’s commitment to inclusive, accessible digital experiences.